 By memorandum issued on July 21, 2020, President Trump ordered the exclusion of noncitizens "who are not in a lawful immigration status" from "the reapportionment of Representatives following the 2020 census."
 Excluding Illegal Aliens From the Apportionment Base Following the 2020 Census, 85 Fed.
 Reg.
 44,679, 44,680 (July 23, 2020) (the Memorandum).
-The Memorandum justifies that exclusion on the basis of the President's purported discretion to redefine which U.S. residents qualify as "inhabitants" in determining the total population of each State for purposes of apportionment.
+The Memorandum attempts to justify that exclusion on the basis of the President's purported discretion to redefine which U.S. residents qualify as "inhabitants" in determining the total population of each State for purposes of apportionment.
 Id. at 44,679.

-The Constitution, as well as the Census and Reapportionment Acts, prohibit the President's action.
+The Constitution, as well as the Census and Reapportionment Acts, prohibit the

+President's action.
 Section 2 of the Fourteenth Amendment requires the "counting [of] the whole number of persons in each State," U.S. Const.
 Amend.
-XIV, § 2 (emphasis added), and its Apportionment Clause commands that "Representatives shall be apportioned among the several States according to their respective numbers," as determined in the enumeration.
+XIV, § 2 (emphasis added), and commands that "Representatives shall be apportioned among the several States according to their respective numbers," as determined in the enumeration.
 Id.; see also U.S. Const.
 Art.
 I, § 2, cl.

 3. Based on this language and the enactment history of the original Constitution and the Fourteenth Amendment, all three branches of the Federal Government have long understood that the Constitution requires the Congressional apportionment base to encompass all "persons" residing in each State-irrespective of citizenship or immigration status.
-The statutes that Congress enacted to implement the constitutional text reflect the Constitution's clear mandate, requiring "the tabulation of total population by States," 13 U.S.C. § 141(b), and counting the "whole number of persons in each State," 2 U.S.C. § 2a(a).
-The

-President therefore cannot lawfully transmit an apportionment calculation based on anything other than "the whole number of persons in each State."
+The statutes implementing the constitutional text reflect the Constitution's clear mandate, requiring "the tabulation of total population by States," 13 U.S.C. § 141(b), and counting the "whole number of persons in each State," 2 U.S.C. § 2a(a).
+The President therefore cannot lawfully transmit an apportionment calculation based on anything other than "the whole number of persons in each State."
 Id.

 The actions directed by the Memorandum not only violate the law but also threaten serious harm to the integrity of the House and its composition.
 This Administration's implementation of the census has been marked by efforts to manipulate the count for apparently political purposes, and the Memorandum is a new and troubling chapter in that history.
-The Memorandum compounds the perception that the Administration is using the census as a partisan tool designed to enhance the voting power of certain favored groups while suppressing the voting power of others.
+The Memorandum compounds the perception that the Administration is using the census for partisan purposes to suppress the voting power of disfavored groups.
 Even setting these problems aside, the Memorandum's goal of ascertaining the number of immigrants without lawful status is impossible as a practical matter to do accurately, because any attempt to do so would either use statistical sampling that federal law prohibits or would yield wildly inaccurate figures that would distort the composition of the House.
-An inaccurate census tainted by partisan political influence will harm the public's faith in the apportionment, impair effective governance, and undermine the foundational principle, central to the House's legitimacy, that in our democracy all the people count.
+An inaccurate census tainted by partisan influence will harm the public's faith in the apportionment, impair effective governance, and undermine the foundational principle, central to the House's legitimacy, that in our democracy all the people count.